anomen-s/save-games/2024-the-talos-principle/RtG.md

 * star: use fan on top of viaduct
 * star Harmony: use fan to get on top of the wall and bring connector to open force field
 * star Pendulum 1: carry connector out of the chamber over back wall to avoid buzzers
-* star Pendulum 2: stack cubes on third buzzer
+* star Pendulum 2: stack cubes on third buzzer and jump on the wall

 ## World 4
 ### Goliath